SyncfusionExamples/OCR-csharp-examples/Perform_OCR_NET/REAMDE.md

 ```

 Step 4: Place the Tesseract language data {E.g eng.traineddata} in the local system and provide a path to the OCR processor.
-Please use the OCR language data for other languages using the following link,
+Please use the OCR language data for other languages using the following link.

 [Tesseract language data](https://github.com/tesseract-ocr/tessdata)

 ```csharp